snowykittin/prospera/README.md

 • Account creation: New members can sign up for an account with Prospera, with only one user allowed per email address.

-• Profile control: Members will be able to update profile information such as first and last name, email address, and account password.
+• Profile control: Members will be able to update profile information such as first and last name, and email address.

 • Account views: Members will be able to view their current balances, as well as detailed information on all banking transactions

-• Transfers: Members will be able to transfer money from one account to another inside of their application, as well as to other members so long as they have the other member’s account and member ID.
+• Transfers: Members will be able to transfer money from one account to another inside of their application, as well as to other members so long as they have the other member’s account number.

-• New savings accounts: Member accounts will come standard with one checking account and one savings account, with the option to open a maximum of two other savings accounts should they be needed to segment money.
+• New accounts: Member accounts will come standard with one savings account with the option to open unlimited additional accounts.

 • Close bank accounts: After an authentication method has been verified, members will be able to close their additional savings accounts.

-• Delete user account: Members will also be able to close their entire member account with Prospera after authentication.

 ## Resources